Threshold braking: peak deceleration without locking

 What it is

-A locked wheel has roughly 70% of the friction of a rotating-but-slipping wheel at peak slip ratio.
-So you want the most braking force you can apply without locking — modern tyres reach peak braking force at about 8–12% slip (slowing faster than rotating, but not by much).
+A locked wheel has approximately 70% of the friction of a rotating-but-slipping wheel at peak slip ratio.
+So you want the most braking force you can apply without locking — modern tyres reach peak braking force at around 8–12% slip (slowing faster than rotating, but not by much).
 Brake harder than that and you cross into lockup; brake softer and you're leaving deceleration on the table.

 ABS automates this.
 When the wheel approaches lockup, ABS releases pressure briefly, lets the wheel rotate, then reapplies — many times per second.
 The result is near-threshold braking, automatically, but with the small penalty that ABS is conservative about when to intervene.